Baebadoobee/postInstallScript/README.md

 First, I want to be clear about some design choices.
 - I decided to split the package list in five different files because some packages take longer and I found useful to split packages by groups.
-- I also decided to use a simple TUI for the subsequent reasons: **a)** I still have some limitations when it comes to proper programming with other languages that would make the interface look better; and **b)** I wanted to make it simple to use and understand the usage.
+- I also decided to use a simple TUI for the subsequent reasons:
+  - a) I still have some limitations when it comes to proper programming with other languages that would make the interface look better.
+  - b) I wanted to make it simple to use and understand the usage.

-You can also add the ```_postInstallationPackage.psm1``` file to your PowerShell modules path.
+You can also add the `_postInstallationPackage.psm1` file to your PowerShell modules path.

 Some usages of the module: